isabella232/experience-manager-brand-portal.pt-BR/help/using/brand-portal-reports.md

    >[!NOTE]
    >
-   >O relatório de [!UICONTROL Download] de ativos exibe apenas os ativos que foram individualmente selecionados e baixados do Brand Portal.
+   >The assets [!UICONTROL Download] report displays only the assets that were individually selected and downloaded from Brand Portal.
 Se um usuário tiver baixado uma pasta que contém ativos, o relatório não exibirá a pasta nem os ativos dentro dela.

-   [!UICONTROL O relatório de expiração] lista e detalha todos os ativos que expiraram em um período específico.
+   [!UICONTROL Expiration] report lists and details all the assets that expired in a specific time frame.

    ![](assets/expiration-report.png)